nul-one/fusecry/README.md

 Minor versions before version 1.0.0 are incompatible between each other (e.g. version 0.**8**.0 and 0.**7**.0 are incompatible), while patch versions of the same minor versions are compatible (e.g. 0.7.**1** and 0.7.**2**)
-After 1.0.0 release, all future releases of the same major versions are guaranteed to be compatible.
+After 1.0.0 release, all future releases of the same major versions will have guaranteed backward and forward compatibility.

 known limitations and deficiencies
 -------------------------

-- file names are not being encrypted at the moment
+- no options for AES keysize (has to be 256bit)
 - chunk size has to be a multiple of 16
+- no integrity check of file and directory names and structure
+- in case of encrypted file/dir names, whole directory structure is loaded in RAM

 future plans and missing features (in no particular order)
 -------------------------

-- RAM file system (for fast file access)
+- RAM file system option for fast file access
 - password change (bulk re-encryption)
-- option to encrypt file/directory names

-[//]: # "- choice of AES key size"
-[//]: # "- choice of hmac digest algorithm"
+- dinamyc directory structure loading for encrypted file/dir names to preserve RAM